heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 **Results**: GitHub Desktop launches, showing the **Let’s get started!** landing page.

-## Step 2 — Sign in to GitHub
+## Step 2 — Log on to GitHub

-After downloading, installing, and launching GitHub Desktop, you must sign into your GitHub.com account.
+After downloading, installing, and launching GitHub Desktop, you must log on to your remote GitHub.com account.

 1. On the **Let’s get started!** landing page, select **Clone a Repository from the Internet**.